DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/ddiscordbot.md

 ![](https://cdn.discordapp.com/attachments/533123622093455362/895890729530970132/eVkiFRrVa4.gif)

+### Some Things to Try

+This guide page covers two small projects, plus the basics of message components.
+For more ideas, you might want to look back at the [What Can It Be Used For?](#what-can-it-be-used-for?) section.
+If you're looking for a challenge, you could try:

+- Mixing components in messages
+- Replying to interactions privately (hint: docs!)
+- Making a "player info" command
+- Creating embeds

+Be imaginative!
+Discord is yet another platform, full of unique concepts and possibilities, for you to be creative with.

 ### Related Technical Docs

 If you want to read some more about the Discord API and its associated tools, here are a few technical guides you might consider...